Association of Children's Museums (ACM) Interactivity Conference

 The NISE Network will moderate conversations as part of the conference Brain Dates and Peer-to-Peer Roundtable Discussions.
 These opportunities will take place concurrently, and participants will sign up by choosing a topic of interest (not by selecting a conversation moderator, thus you will not see the NISE Network listed with our topics).

-For a list of Peer-to-Peer Roundtable Discussion topics (Brain Dates TBA):
+For a list of all ACM Peer-to-Peer Roundtable Discussion and Brain Date topics:

 - Thursday, May 27, 2021